Venmo Business Model: The Social Currency of a Generation

 Fee:

-Apple Pay Cash
+Apple Cash

-Users: iPhone Base
+Users: iPhone base

 Fee:

-Strength: Native OS integration, ultra-low friction
+Strength: Native iMessage integration and ultra-low friction on every iPhone

 Google Pay